 The Non-Habitual Resident (NHR) program in Portugal has become a popular choice for foreign nationals seeking residency.
 Launched in 2009, this tax regime offers significant benefits, including reduced tax rates and exemptions for eligible residents, making it an attractive option for those looking to relocate.

 Over the years, thousands have taken advantage of the NHR program, enjoying a flat tax rate of 20% on certain income and exemptions on global income.
 However, recent changes have reshaped the landscape.
-As of late 2023, the original NHR scheme is ending, prompting the introduction of NHR 2.0, which maintains many benefits but limits eligibility.
+As of January 2024, the original NHR scheme ended, prompting the introduction of NHR 2.0, which maintains many benefits but limits eligibility.

 This comprehensive guide covers: